Hokishe Sema: Chief Minister of Nagaland

 After the elections to the Second Legislative Assembly (1969-1974), the Naga Nationalist Organisation won 22 of the total 40 seats for which elections were conducted, 12 seats from Tuensang Area were nominated from the region.
 Eventually, the 12 nominated members as well as eight Independent members lent support to the NNO on 12 February raising the strength of the NNO to 41.
 Thereby, Sema who was elected the leader of the NNO legislative party was sworn in as the third Chief Minister of Nagaland by the governor Braj Kumar Nehru.
 During his term, two no-confidence motions were moved against him.
 Both, however, were defeated.

 He lost his seat to Rano M. Shaiza in 1977.
 In the 1980s he was the leader of the Congress (I).
 In 1986 he became Chief Minister for brief period.

 Sema's tenure as chief minister is remembered for the role he played in getting Naga underground members to surrender and their subsequent integration and redeployment as a full battalion of the Border Security Force.
 From 1969 to 1974 and 1982–1987, his government provided Nagaland with a measure of political stability.

 Later political career

 He joined the Indian National Congress in late 70's, the first national party to set up a unit in Nagaland.
-He was elected to the Nagaland Legislative Assembly six times during which time he also served as the Finance Minister of the state and as the president of the Nagaland Pradesh Congress Committee.
+He was elected to the Nagaland Legislative Assembly six times during which time he also served as the Finance Minister of the state and as the president of the Nagaland Pradesh Congress Committee from 2004 to 2008.

 From April 1983 to March 1986 he served as Governor of Himachal Pradesh and was later a member of the Rajya Sabha.

 In 1994, he left the Indian National Congress owing to differences with the chief minister, S C Jamir and formed the Nationalist Democratic Movement.